-ACUVUE OASYS® AND 1-DAY ACUVUE® MOIST are both soft contact lenses with a spherical design.
+ACUVUE OASYS and 1-DAY ACUVUE MOIST are both soft contact lenses with a spherical design.
 Comparing the percentage of water content, you will notice that the 1-DAY ACUVUE MOIST has a much higher amount of water embedded in the lens: ACUVUE OASYS comes with a 38% and 1-DAY ACUVUE MOIST with a 58% water content.
 Keep in mind, that the amount of water in the material is just one of the factors contributing to the wearing comfort and a smooth feeling.

 Let's have a look at technical specifications of the two products.
 Looking at the parameter sheet below, you'll spot another big difference between ACUVUE OASYS and 1-DAY ACUVUE MOIST.
 Latter one is made with Etalfilcon A, a water-loving (experts call this hydrophilic) ionic hydrogel based material, known for its ability to bind a high amount of water.
 In contrast, the base material of ACUVUE OASYS is Senofilcon A, a silicone hydrogel.
 Silicone hydrogel contact lenses are known for their ability to allow a high level of oxygen get through the lens to your eyes - so your eyes can ‘breath’ and stay fresh and white.
 When you look at the Oxygen Transmissibility parameter (also called Dk/t parameter), you will notice a significant difference and extra points go to the ACUVUE OASYS lens.
 So, while ACUVUE OASYS claims better breathability, 1-DAY ACUVUE MOIST stores a higher level of water.
 Comparing the modulus parameter of these two lenses you will notice a much higher modulus for the ACUVUE OASYS.
 And a higher modulus means a stiffer lens, making it a bit easier when you insert the lens.

 1-DAY ACUVUE MOIST comes with LACREON.
 This technology embeds a water holding ingredient into the base material (Etafilcon A), and is similar to that found in natural tears.

 The moisture is permanently kept in the lens, claiming to keep the eyes feeling fresh and comfortable all day long.
 In addition to a silky smooth cushion, the reduced surface friction allows the eyelid to glide over the lens easily.